Licarsmeth/tryHackMe-notes/basics_windowsPowershell.md

 		- look at the bottom, you'll see useful stuff like -examples
 	- Get-Alias (or just alias) to list all alias
 		- then you can use stuff  like ls, cd and man
-		- alias -definition get-childitem to know a particula
+		- alias -definition get-childitem to know a particular alias
 	- Get-Command to list all commands
 	- Set-PSReadLineOption -EditMode Emacs to use keybindings like ctrl b,p,a,k,f
 	- NewItem to create an item (or just ni)